From beginners to advanced, we've got some great ideas for your next Revelstoke mountain biking adventure!

 Another beginner trail close by is the 2km loop trail at Mount Revelstoke.

-And while there are some trails rated easy at Mount Macpherson, McNab says these are a 'Revelstoke easy' which is more like a low intermediate.
+And while there are some trails rated easy at Mount Macpherson, these are a 'Revelstoke easy' which is more like a low intermediate.

-Have a go at the whole 5km loop at Mount Revelstoke, or the Stimulus loop, which starts at the nordic lodge at Mount Macpherson, which McNab says is really popular.
-"It's rated as easier.
-It's the lower end of intermediate," McNab says.
+Have a go at the whole 5km loop at Mount Revelstoke, or the Stimulus loop, which starts at the nordic lodge at Mount Macpherson, which is really popular.
+The trail is rated as easier and is close to the end of intermediate.

-It's much more technically demanding than Frisby.
-The start is higher, and while McNab says the first kilometre from the trailhead is brutal, with loose rock, roots and steep ascents, it's a rewarding ride.
-"I don't even try to ride [the start] anymore," he says.
-"But once you get past that first kilometre, get past the tree line, the views are stunning. and you're on a big wide open ridge.
+Keystone is much more technically demanding than Frisby.
+The start is higher, and while the first kilometre from the trailhead is brutal, with loose rock, roots and steep ascents, it's a rewarding ride.
+Once you get past that first kilometre, get past the tree line, the views are stunning and you're on a big wide open ridge.

 A ton of downhill biking is available at Boulder Mountain.